the1lab/1lab/src/Cat/Displayed/Cartesian.lagda.md

 ```
 -->

-## Properties of Cartesian Morphisms
+## Properties of cartesian morphisms

 The composite of 2 cartesian morphisms is in turn cartesian.